-The Commission has been disappointed with the degree of minority underwriter participation in the bidding for City debt.
-The Commission, under its stated policy, strongly desires that a minimum of 5% of City debt is underwritten by firms which are certified by the State of Wisconsin as being minority-owned.
-The Commission urges prospective bidders to utilize the list of firms so certified by the State of Wisconsin that is available from the City Comptroller upon request, and to include such firms in their bidding group.
+The Commission has been disappointed with the degree of minority underwriter participation in the bidding for City Bonds and Bonds.
+The Commission, under its stated policy, strongly desires that a minimum of 5% of the Bonds are underwritten by firms which are certified by the State of Wisconsin as being minority-owned.
+The Commission urges prospective bidders to include minority-owned firms in their bidding group.
 The Commission further strongly desires certified minority-owned firms to submit bids directly and to assemble bidding groups for the submission of bids.
 Minority participation in bids is strongly encouraged by the Commission, but is not a requirement for submitting a bid.
-Minority-owned firms that are not yet certified by the State of Wisconsin and wish to be, may contact the State of Wisconsin Department of Development.